kotKompot/webim-android-sdk-demo/Readme.md

 ```
 ### Usage
 WebimSdk contains 2 types of session:
- - Online chat (WMSession) (Supported from android API 10)
+ - Online chat (WMSession)
- - Offline chats (WMOfflineSession) (Supported from android API 14)
+ - Offline chats (WMOfflineSession)

 ##### Important!
-Not guaranteed stable work with compileSdkVersion higher than 22
+Not guaranteed stable work with retrofit 2.0.0-beta or higher.

 If a user needs an immediate response from an operator, please, use Online chat.